cbellei/abyes/README.rst

 Currently, aByes:

 * only focuses on conversion rate experiments
-* only allows for two variants at a time to be tested
+* allows for only two variants at a time to be tested

 These shortcomings may be improved in future versions of aByes.
+(Feel free to fork the project and make these improvements yourself!)

 Example
 =======